enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 time:

-    * a lookup table (LUT) that maps the names of components of a subset of the actively advected quantities defined in ``FIELD_TABLE`` to unique, contiguous indices.
+    * a lookup table (LUT) that maps the names of components of a subset of the actively advected integration quantities defined in ``FIELD_TABLE`` to unique, contiguous indices.

-    * the number of quantity components included in the table
+    * the number of integration quantity components included in the table

-    * a way to iterate over just the conserved quantities or specific quantities values that are stored in an array using these mapping
+    * a way to iterate over just the conserved or specific integration quantities values that are stored in an array using these mapping

-    * a way to query which of the actively advected quantities in FIELD_TABLE are not included in the LUT
+    * a way to query which of the actively advected integration quantities in FIELD_TABLE are not included in the LUT

 These feature are provided via the definition of publicly accessible integer constants in every specialization of the template class.
 All specializations have:

-    * a constant called ``NEQ`` equal to the number of quantity components included in the lookup table
+    * a constant called ``NEQ`` equal to the number of integration quantity components included in the lookup table

-    * a constant called ``specific_start`` equal to the number of components of conserved quantities included in the lookup table
+    * a constant called ``specific_start`` equal to the number of components of conserved integration quantities included in the lookup table

-    * ``qkey`` constants, which include constants named for the components of ALL actively advected quantities in FIELD_TABLE.
+    * ``qkey`` constants, which include constants named for the components of ALL actively advected integration quantities in FIELD_TABLE.
 A constant associated with a SCALAR quantity, ``{qname}``, is simply called ``{qname}`` while constants associated with a vector quantity ``{qname}`` are called ``{qname}_i``, ``{qname}_j``, and ``{qname}_k``.

-The `qkey` constants serve as both the keys of the lookup table and a way to check whether a component of an actively advected quantity is included in the table.
+The ``qkey`` constants serve as both the keys of the lookup table and a way to check whether a component of an actively advected quantity is included in the table.
 Their values are satisfy the following conditions:

-    * All constants named for values corresponding to quantities included in the table have values of ``-1``
+    * All constants named for values corresponding to quantities NOT included in the lookup table have values of ``-1``

-    * All constants named for conserved quantities have unique integer values in the internal ``[0,specific_start)``
+    * All constants named for conserved integration quantities have unique integer values in the internal ``[0,specific_start)``

-    * All constants named for specific quantities have unique integer values in the interval ``[specific_start, NEQ)``
+    * All constants named for specific integration quantities have unique integer values in the interval ``[specific_start, NEQ)``

 The lookup table is always expected to include density and the 3 velocity components.
 Although it may not be strictly enforced (yet), the lookup